insertokername/custom-authlib/docs/community/contribute.rst

 Make a Pull Request
 -------------------

 Thank you.
-Now that you have a fix for Authlib, please describe it clearly in your pull request.
+Now that you have a fix for insertokname-authlib, please describe it clearly in your pull request.
 There are some requirements for a pull request to be
 accepted: